 - Профилактические меры 5.
 Preventive measures

-Structure and structure of stones
+The composition and structure of stones

 Dental calculus is formed on the neck of the teeth, can be localized on the root or capture part of the crown of the tooth.
 Depending on the location, there are two types of tartar:

-Causes of calculus formation in dogs
+Causes of tartar formation in dogs

-The dog causes stone formation as follows:
+In a dog, the causes of stone formation are as follows:

-- gum disease or teeth;
+- diseases of the gums or teeth;

 - insufficient hygiene procedures;